Day 1: Ho Chi Minh City - Cai Be

-Day 16: Paillin-Pong Nam Ron ( Farewell Cambodia - Hello Thailand )
+Day 16: Pailin-Pong Nam Ron ( Farewell Cambodia - Hello Thailand )

-This morning you head west on less travelled roads, cycling towards the quiet Cambodian/ Thailand border crossing, nestled in the foothills of the scenic Cardamom mountains.
-Immediately on crossing the border you will notice the difference in the fortunes of these neighboring countries as you leave the bumpy red dirt roads of Cambodia and cycle on the tarmac of Thailand !
-It is also very obvious how the wood and thatch shacks of Cambodia give way to the concrete homes of Thailand .
-After 20km of Cambodian cycling from the small, dusty town of Pailin, which was once home to both a thriving semi-precious stone mining industry and some former high ranking officials of the expired brutal Khmer Rouge regime we will crossing the boder and cycling the rest from the boder to the beautifull hotel for the cold beer and the swimming pool.,Over night in Pongnamron.
+This morning you head west on less traveled roads, cycling towards the quiet Cambodian/ Thailand border crossing, nestled in the foothills of the scenic Cardamom mountains.
+Immediately on crossing the border, you will notice the difference in the fortunes of these neighboring countries as you leave the bumpy red dirt roads of Cambodia and cycle on the tarmac of Thailand!
+It is also very obvious how the wood and thatch shacks of Cambodia give way to the concrete homes of Thailand.
+After 20km of Cambodian cycling from the small, dusty town of Pailin, which was once home to both a thriving semi-precious stone mining industry and some former high-ranking officials of the expired brutal Khmer Rouge regime we will cross the border and cycle the rest from the border to the beautiful hotel for the cold beer and the swimming pool.
+Overnight in Pongnamron.

 Day 17: Pong Nam Ron- Chao Lao beach

-Today is a big day as you cycle through 110km with some dowmhill at the beginning and some steady climbs at the end .
-Initially you bike inland and notice the scenery changing from forests to coastline and distant mountains.
+Today is a big day as you cycle through 110km with some downhill at the beginning and some steady climbs at the end.
+Initially, you bike inland and notice the scenery changing from forests to coastlines and distant mountains.
 Again this bicycle ride is on small paved roads that have little traffic and are a joy to cycle on.
 You are now in Chantaburi Province which is well known for its fruit and you will see and taste plenty as you pass by plantations, forests and lots of small local villages.
 The last 12km of the ride is on a big road and this is where the small climbs begin.
-However, on arrival in Chao Lao beach the reward is the hotel’s pool where you can relax with a well earned beer, overlooking the adjacent beautifull beach.
+However, on arrival at Chao Lao beach, the reward is the hotel’s pool where you can relax with a well-earned beer, overlooking the adjacent beautiful beach.

 Day 18: Chao Lao Beach –Leam Mae Pim Beach

 Get up early as you acclimatize to the weather.
 The bike ride hugs the coastline as you pass from beach to beach on small local roads that are very quiet to traffic, the seascapes are marvelous.
-This is an interesting bike route that lets you see the local Thai way of life, as you cycle through local fishing villages, sea food markets and plenty of temples where you can stop for a well earned rest and refreshments.
-The mangrove swamps and fruit plantations add a diversity to the scenery on this very picturesque of rides.
+This is an interesting bike route that lets you see the local Thai way of life, as you cycle through local fishing villages, seafood markets and plenty of temples where you can stop for a well-earned rest and refreshments.
+The mangrove swamps and fruit plantations add diversity to the scenery on these very picturesque rides.
 You also take some short ferry crossings which help to save some distance by taking you directly across the estuaries.
 You finish the bike ride right on the quiet beach of Leam Mae Pim beach.
 From here it is so easy to take a refreshing dip in the sea before dinner.

 Day 19: Leam Mea Pim Beach- Bangkok - Departure

-Before transferred north away to the busy streets of Bangkok we will have the last chance to the laydown maybe even take a dip in the clear warm waters of the Gulf of Thailand at the beautiful Laem Mae Phim Beach and then check our to transfer to airport or to your hotel in Bangkok .
-End The Tour .
+Before being transferred north away to the busy streets of Bangkok we will have the last chance to the laydown maybe even take a dip in the clear warm waters of the Gulf of Thailand at the beautiful Laem Mae Phim Beach and then check our to transfer to airport or to your hotel in Bangkok.
+End The Tour.

 Please consider the environment before printing